 Deciding where to study is an important strategic choice.
 Lyon has many clear advantages to offer with its internationally renowned schools backed by strong business clusters.
-The many students in Lyon recognize this: a total of 150 000 students, 12% of them foreign students.
+The many students in Lyon recognize this: a total of 150 000 students, 12% of them from overseas.
 A well-recognized high quality of life and a rich fabric of cultural activities with more than 9 200 associations further strengthen the appeal of the city!

 Lyon, a great place to live